MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 ResourceDisplayName  : Microsoft Graph
 ```

-To check the app roles assigned to the client service principal, run:
+To check the app roles assigned to the client service principal, run the following command.

 ```powershell
 Get-EntraServicePrincipalAppRoleAssignedTo -ServicePrincipalId $clientServicePrincipal.Id